jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 > Modeling with objects is powerful and intuitive, largely because this matches the perception of interacting with a world of which we are part. — [SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.5.5

-Object-oriented programming provides intuitive building-blocks for creating stateful programs.
+Creating stateful object-oriented programs is straigtforward.
 An ATM program, for example, that allows the user to set a “withdrawal amount” and effect a withdraw,

 <script async src="//jsfiddle.net/jmilgrom/notc93Lv/embed/"></script>

-breaks down naturally into `withdrawalAmount` and and `bankAccount` objects, representing the chosen amount to be withdrawn and the user account underlying the session, respectively.
+decomposes naturally into `withdrawalAmount` and and `bankAccount` objects, representing the chosen amount to be withdrawn and the user account underlying the session, respectively.
 The withdrawal amounts are incorporated by and read from `withdrawalAmount`.
 Withdrawals are incorporated by, and balance confirmations are read from, `bankAccount`.
 The current balance and the amount to potentially withdraw — the state of the program — are reflected directly by the state of `bankAccount` and `withdrawalAmount` — the state of its composite objects.

 ### Time

 > If we wish to write programs that model this kind of natural decomposition in our world (as we see it from our viewpoint as a part of that world) with structures in our computer, we make computational objects that… must change with time. — [SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.5.5

-Objects are intuitive in large part because they are consistent with a familiar model for time.
+Objects insinuate a familiar model for time.
 Objects change — as we discussed, the notion of an “object,” having parts that change without changing the identity of the whole, articulates this ability.
-The flip-side to change is time.
+The flip-side to change under enduring identify, however, is time.
 Since objects change, _when_ an object is examined is vital to the examination, it goes without saying.

 Look no further than the object representations of our computer programs.
 The “having parts that can change without changing the identity of the whole” quality of `bankAccount` in our ATM program, for example, is implemented by `withdraw`.

 ```ts
 class BankAccount {